giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 - [Per-service options](#yaml) in each ingress' YAML definition either directly or via [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) ([Complete list of supported Annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/)).
 - [Global options](#configmap) that influence all ingresses of a cluster via a ConfigMap ([Complete list of ConfigMap options](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/)).

-__Note__: Giant Swarm clusters do not come with an ingress controller pre-installed.
+__Note__: Giant Swarm clusters don't come with an ingress controller pre-installed.
 See our [guide on how to install an ingress controller from the Giant Swarm catalog]({{< relref "/getting-started/install-an-application#install-ingress-controller" >}}).

 ## Per-Service options {#yaml}